In coaching we sometimes speak about ‘the problem behind the problem’. Sometimes what we really have to do is get to the root of the problem.

 - What’s the emotional problem behind my issue?

 - And can the help I need be something smaller and simpler than what I’m thinking it should be?

 I’m a big BIG fan of journaling so my next step would be to recommend you journal around that (or get a coach of course!).

-If you want help with diagnosing the root of your problem, then try booking into The Career Diagnostic Power Hour It’ll help you see the wood for the trees and discover what you really need to work on.
+If you want help with diagnosing the root of your problem, then 1:1 coaching can help you see the wood for the trees and discover what you need to work on.

 If you enjoyed this, then why not sign up to my weekly newsletter where I cover everything from career, to habits, mindset to behind the scenes of my coaching business.
 You can subscribe HERE.